Vancouver sports travel guide

 The B.C. cuisine scene

-Make sure to bring your appetite on your Vancouver sports travel trip.
+Make sure to bring a big appetite on your Vancouver sports travel vacation.
 The city’s food is shaped largely by its location along the water — thus, seafood plays a significant role — as well as the influence of the many cultures of the people that inhabit the region.
 Oysters and salmon are prevalent on many restaurant menus, and Japanese and Chinese restaurant options, in particular, are numerous.

-• Granville Island Public Market: Located on Granville Island just across False Creek from downtown, the market — part of a greater complex of shops and attractions — contains a wide variety of vendors selling everything from maple fudge to candied salmon to the Nanaimo Bar.
+• Granville Island Public Market (1669 Johnston Street): Located on Granville Island just across False Creek from downtown, the market — part of a greater complex of shops and attractions — contains a wide variety of vendors selling everything from maple fudge to candied salmon to the Nanaimo Bar, a favorite B.C. pastry.
 One stand, Lee’s Donuts, is famous for its honey dip.

-• Japadog: The street cart featuring Asian-inspired hot dogs has a cult following in Vancouver.
-There are numerous carts throughout the city but a brick-and-mortar stand can be found at 530 Robson Street.
+• Japadog (530 Robson Street; multiple locations): The street cart featuring Asian-inspired hot dogs has a cult following in Vancouver.
+There are numerous carts throughout the city but the Robson Street location is a brick-and-mortar stand.

-• Joe Forte’s Seafood and Chop House (777 Thurlow St.): One of Vancouver’s more popular upscale dining options, it’s one of the best places in the city to sample British Columbia oysters.
+• Joe Forte’s Seafood and Chop House (777 Thurlow Street): One of Vancouver’s more popular upscale dining options, it’s one of the best places in the city to sample British Columbia oysters.